Ayodeji97/Mackie/README.md

 _This is a custom application built and reviewed by Udacity Android Nanodegree Programme expert._

+Mackie Application is under development.
+_Note: Mackie Application is built only for learning and sharing lastest android development_

 ## Feature
 * Kotlin Coroutine for async operations
 * liveData an observable data holder class for lifecycle-aware task